 Your web pages need to be reachable via a hyperlink, otherwise, you risk undiscoverable pages.

-Note, the crawler can’t index pages it doesn’t find.
+The crawler can’t index pages it doesn’t find.

 As I mentioned, your site should be inter-connected with relevant page to page links.
 The crawler (or site visitor) should be able to access any page within 1-2 clicks (3 max).
 Pages nested too deep presents a poor site structure and a bad user experience.